shaheenp/mygreeneyed/families/rosaceae/amelanchier/amelanchier.md

 family: Rosaceae
 ---

-*amelanchier* -- from a French provincial (Savoy in SE France) name for *A. ovalis*, a European plant in this genus
+*Amelanchier* -- from a French provincial (Savoy in SE France) name for *A. ovalis*, a European plant in this genus